msg-systems/datamodeljs/README.md

 # Entity object states

+Entities created with *datamodeljs* know their entity class name:

+1. ___className__ - the string representation of the entities class name (as declared with the `define` function)

-Entities created with *datamodeljs* can track four different states:
+Entities created with *datamodeljs* also can track four different states:

-1. __dirty__ -   has the entity changed on client side since it load time
+1. ___isDirty__ -   has the entity changed on client side since it load time
-2. __deleted__ - is the entity marked for deletion on client side
+2. ___isDeleted__ - is the entity marked for deletion on client side
-3. __transient__ - was the entity created newly on client side
+3. ___isTransient__ - was the entity created newly on client side
-4. __stub__ - is the entity referenced by another entities relationship, but the entity itself was not loaded by now
+4. ___isStub__ - is the entity referenced by another entities relationship, but the entity itself was not loaded by now

 In most cases a dirty entity leads to an PUT call in the backend.
 A deleted entity leads a DELETE call.
 A transient entity results in a POST call and a stub entity should be loaded using a GET call.
 Mapping this is not part of *datamodeljs* since it has not the goal to cover the AJAX requests.
 Mapping the entity states to proper AJAX requests is the applications task.

+# Entity serialisation and cloning

+When serialising or cloning entity objects their internal object properties `_className`, `_isDirty`, `_isDeleted`, `_isTransient` and `_isStub` are not exposed.
+So using JSON.stringify before sending entites to a service ensures that no internal property is send to the service.
+Also cloning entity objects simply creates a new JavaScript object that has the entites properties and values set - but it is not considered an entity object anymore since the internal object properties are not cloned.

 # Initialization